[Greenbuilding] Humidity between multiple windows

 On 5/11/2011 9:13 AM, nick pine wrote:

 > Bob Klahn <Home-NRG at dnaco.net> wrote:

-> the innermost window was five times tighter than the outer.
+> is five times tighter than the outer."

 > Greenbuilding mailing list